-A business that lags in offering an interwoven customer experience across touchpoints is likely to sever ties with their audience.
-It is not just about maneuvering a customer through the stages of the sales funnel anymore.
+A business that lags in offering an interwoven customer experience across multiple touchpoints is likely to sever ties with its audience.
+A successful omnichannel strategy is not just about maneuvering a customer through the stages of the sales funnel anymore.
 It is much more than that!
-The time demands businesses to be available to the customers in their desired manner, anywhere, and at any time.
-That is exactly what an omnichannel strategy strives to achieve.
+Businesses are expected to be available to the customers in their desired manner, anywhere, and anytime.
+This is exactly what an omnichannel strategy strives to achieve.

 Here are some key parameters that work in collaboration to create a successful omnichannel strategy.